non-root-user/efi-weatherapp/README.md

 *Automating deployment processes saves a lot of valuable time and reduces chances of costly errors.
 Infrastructure as Code removes manual steps and allows people to concentrate on core activities.*

 * Write [ansible](http://docs.ansible.com/ansible/intro.html) playbooks for installing [docker](https://www.docker.com/) and the app itself.

-### Documentation

-*Good documentation benefits everyone.*

-* Remember to update the README

-* Use descriptive names and add comments in the code when necessary

-### ProTips

-* When you are coding the application imagine that you are a freelancer developer developing an application for an important customer.

-* The app must be ready to deploy and work flawlessly.

-* The app must be easy to deploy to your local machine with and without Docker.

-* Detailed instructions to run the app should be included in your forked version because a customer would expect detailed instructions also.

-* Structure the code and project folder structure in a modular and logical fashion for extra points.

-* Try to avoid any bugs or weirdness in the operating logic.